SecureFromScratch/Workshops/README.md

 # Secure From Scratch Workshops

 Welcome to the Secure From Scratch Workshops repository!
-This repository contains a variety of secure coding labs designed to help you learn and practice secure coding practices.
+This repository contains a variety of secure coding labs designed to help you learn and practice secure coding practices

 ## Contents